Frequently asked Questions

 Why do you need veterinary consent to treat my animal?

-It is a legal requirement that veterinary consent is obtained prior to physiotherapy treatment and we will enforce this with all our customers.
+It is a legal requirement that veterinary consent is obtained prior to physio or hydro treatment and we will enforce this with all our customers.

 Are you registered and insured?

 Yes, Olga holds FULL professional and public liability insurance to cover herself and students who may accompany her on placement days.
-She is also a full member of National Association of Veterinary Physiotherapists (NAVP)
+She is also a full member of the Register of Animal Practitioners (RAMP)

-Be aware that an Initial appointment can take up to 45 minutes
+Be aware that an initial appointment can take up to 1 hour 30 minutes

-Please bring your pet clean to the appointment
+Please make sure that your pet is clean/toileted for the appointment

 Make sure your Referral form is signed by your vet